frenic/glitz/README.md

 // Bad
 const second = glitz.injectStyle({
   margin: '20px',
-  marginLeft: '10px', // <- The order of the CSS will result in this never being applied });
+  marginLeft: '10px', // <- The order of the CSS will result in this never being applied as expected });

 // Good